 Transportation / Walking on tour

-Round-trip flights arrive in London and depart from Dublin.
+Round-trip flights arrive in London and depart from Shannon.
 Your transfer upon arrival in London is provided by Hotel by Bus transportation, and you can find them at a desk when you make your way through customs and baggage.
-A flight is also included from Edinburgh to Dublin.
-Included transportation on tour is by train (from London to Edinburgh) and by private motor coach.
+Included transportation on tour is by train (from London to Edinburgh), by ferry (from Holyhead to Dublin) and by private motor coach.
 Dublin and Edinburgh are both best explored on foot, although buses and taxis are plentiful.
 In London, you can’t get around without using the legendary, 12-line “tube,” connecting all the districts and attractions.
 You might want to mix up travel on the tube with some walking and bus travel.
 It’s a lot more fun to explore London on the iconic double-decker buses.